cloudbytestorage/devops/automation/core/Thinking With Designs/Using FP or FRP or Functions.md

 - Taming asynchronous workflows with compositional event systems

-##### Quotes that help us stay calm !!!
+##### Quotes that help us understand !!!
 - from ```Mario Fusco```
 > The goal of functional programming is not a world without side-effects or
 > mutability, but one where we don't have to directly deal with them.

-##### Compositional Event Systems - What is this now ?
+##### Imperative vs. Functional debate !!!
-- Lets try to talk a bit on imperative programming:
+- On imperative programming:
   - It implements computations as a series of actions
   - These actions keep on modifying program state
-- Now a bit about functional programming:
+- On functional programming:
   - It describes what we want to do.
-  - It does not talk about how we want it to be done.
+  - It **does not talk about how** we want it to be done.
   - There is no variables with local state

 ##### Core principles of FP design
-- Steal from mathematics
+- Learn from mathematics.
 - In a maths function the input & output values are unchanged.
 - A maths function always gives same output for a given input value.
-  - A maths function has no side effects
+- A maths function has no side effects.
-- Types are not classes
+- **Types are not classes.**
-- Functions are things
+- **Functions are things.**
-  - It is a standalone thing, not attached to any class
+  - It is a standalone thing, not attached to any class.
-- composition everywhere
+- Compose from top till bottom.

 ##### Benefits using Functions